Treatment Options for OCHD.

 This study uses positron emission tomography (PET) scans of the brain to identify brain activity patterns associated with the compulsive hoarding syndrome, as well as patterns that may predict response to treatment.

-If you know of any other Research Projects, feel free to send us the information by using this Form.
+If you know of any other Research Projects, feel free to send me the information by using this Form.

 The best way is to have a WebSite address where the Project is talked about so it is easier for us to add.